mjwaxios/axiospam/README.md

 README for Axios Pam Package

-make sure you have a axiospam file in /etc/pam.d
+make sure you have a axiospam file in /etc/pam.d,  This package only uses pam auth, it will not use password, access, nor session modules.

 ```
 $cat /etc/pam.d/axiospam